wwylab/DeMixT/docs/index.md

 <!-- <div style="display:table; clear:both">
 <div style="float: left;width: 50%;"> -->

 Transcriptomic deconvolution in cancer and other heterogeneous tissues remains challenging.
 Available methods lack the ability to estimate both component-specific proportions and expression profiles for individual samples.
-We present DeMixT, a new tool to deconvolve high dimensional data from mixtures of more than two components.
-DeMixT implements an iterated conditional mode algorithm and a novel gene-set-based component merging approach to improve accuracy.
-In a series of experimental validation studies and application to TCGA data, DeMixT showed high accuracy.
-Improved deconvolution is an important step towards linking tumor transcriptomic data with clinical outcomes.
-An R package, scripts and data are available.
+We present DeMixT, a new tool to deconvolve high dimensional data from mixtures of two or three cellular components (i.e. within heterogenous tissues such as cancers).
+DeMixT implements an iterated conditional mode algorithm and a gene-set-based component merging approach to improve accuracy.
+In a series of experimental validation studies and application across large datasets of cancer studies, DeMixT showed high accuracy in inference of cell-type specific proportions[1-2].
+Improved deconvolution is an important step towards linking tumor transcriptomic data with phenotypes and clinical outcomes.

-An example of DeMixT is [here](tutorial.html).
+An example of how to use DeMixT is available [here](tutorial.html).

 <center>
 <img src="./etc/demixt.jpg" alt="demixt" width="60%" />